CYBERSECURE CODER (CSC) Training Course

 Requirements

-This course presents secure programming concepts that apply to many different types of software development projects.
-While this course uses Python, HTML, and JavaScript to demonstrate various programming concepts, you do not need to have experience in these languages to benefit from this course.
-However, you should have some programming experience, whether it be developing desktop, mobile, web, or cloud applications.
-A variety of courses covering software development that you might use to prepare for this course, such as:
+This course presents secure programming concepts applicable to a wide range of software development projects.
+Although this course uses Python, HTML, and JavaScript to demonstrate various programming concepts, prior experience in these languages is not required to benefit from the course.
+However, you should have some programming experience, whether in developing desktop, mobile, web, or cloud applications.
+Various courses covering software development may help you prepare for this course, such as:

 - Developing Secure Universal Windows® Platform Apps in C# and XAML